Charles Casey (American football)

 Charles A. Casey (born February 1, 1944) is an American former football player.
 He played at the end position at the University of Florida.
 He was selected as a first-team All-American in 1965 and set Florida single-season records for receptions (58), receiving yards (809), and receiving touchdowns (8).
 At the end of his collegiate career, he was the leading receiver in Southeastern Conference (SEC) history with career totals of 114 receptions and 1,612 receiving yards.

-Early years
+Early life

 Casey grew up in Atlanta, Georgia.
 He attended Brown High School where he was a star athlete in baseball, basketball and football.
 He was offered a $10,000 signing bonus to play baseball by the Milwaukee Braves and scholarships to play basketball by Navy, Louisville and other schools.
 Pepper Rodgers, who also attended Atlanta's Brown High, recruited Casey to play football at the University of Florida where Rodgers was an assistant coach.